ankitkandpal-1/AI_resume_analyser/README.md

 # AI_resume_analyser
 An AI Resume Analyzer, also commonly known as a resume parser or an automated screening tool, is a software application that leverages Artificial Intelligence (AI) to automatically read, interpret, and evaluate candidate resumes against a specific job description.
-# AI-Powered Resume Analyzer

 **AI-Powered Resume Analyzer**, a cutting-edge application designed to mimic the expertise of an HR professional!
 This tool leverages the power of **Google Generative AI** to analyze resumes, evaluate job compatibility, and offer actionable insights for career enhancement.